dashgin/DjangoAuthentication/README.md

-# Django - authentication apps for mvt and api
+# Ready authentication apps for Django and DRF